anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Isaiah 1.1, 10-20** continues the series on the prophets, and is the first of two weeks in Isaiah (moving on chronologically from Hosea).
 Both readings are quite hard-hitting, which provides a smooth transition into Jeremiah.
 (Isaiah's call featured in Proper 1.)
 God has no pleasure in his people's offerings when their hands are 'full of blood'. **Psalm 50.1-8, 23, 24** (EV: 1-8, 22, 23) speaks of God testifying against his people, despite their sacrifices.
 * **Hebrews 11.1-3, 8-16** begins a series in Hebrews 11-13, and is about the faith of Abraham.
 * **Luke 12.32-40** continues the series in Luke, and is about treasure in heaven and the coming of the Son of Man.
+The choice of verses seems odd, but it captures the seamless transition between 'don't worry' (22-34) and 'be ready' (35-48).
 The 'Related' reading, **Genesis 15.1-6**, is about Abram looking to his reward and trusting God's promise.
 The 'Related' psalm, **Psalm 33.12-22** is about waiting for God, who is our 'shield' (Genesis 15.1).

 ## Sunday between 14 and 20 August (Proper 15)